maganti/datasciencecoursera/tidydata/README.md

 Once those steps are complete, you can run the R script (run_analysis.R).
 Note that it requires the stringr and the reshape2 package.

-The output of the R script is a tidy data set, tidydata.txt.
+The output of the R script is a tidy data set, "tidydata.txt".

 ##### WHAT DOES THE SCRIPT DO, AND HOW DOES IT WORK#####